Accounting guide

 Look for structured document requests, reminder workflows, secure uploads, engagement-level context, and a client experience that feels current.
 If staff still rebuild request lists and status updates by hand, the portal is not doing enough.

-If you want cleaner collection, follow-up, and client updates around the engagement, Matter is built for that layer.
+Want cleaner collection, follow-up, and client updates around the engagement?
+Matter is built for that layer.